Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

 Potential Digestive Problems

-Some experiments performed on mice indicate that the artificial sweetener acesulfame K may have a negative impact on gut health.5 However, these mice were given a dose equivalent to 140 lb. person drinking 50 cans of Coke Zero per day.
+Some experiments performed on mice indicate that the artificial sweetener acesulfame K may have a negative impact on gut health.8 However, these mice were given a dose equivalent to 140 lb. person drinking 50 cans of Coke Zero per day.

 The Benefits of Coke Zero as a Low Carb Treat for Keto & Weight Loss

-What is moderation?
 One to two 12-ounce cans per day is likely a good limit for most people.

 Ultimately, this is a personal consideration.